-- (1) The Company purchased all shares pursuant to its publicly announced program discussed below except for shares repurchased or withheld pursuant to the Company's contingent stock plan.
-Pursuant to the repurchase option provision of its contingent stock plan, during the months of May and June 2005 the Company repurchased 1,500 and 750 shares of the Company's common stock, respectively.
-Pursuant to the provision of its contingent stock plan that permits tax withholding obligations or other legally required charges to be satisfied by having the Company withhold shares from an award under the plan, the Company withheld 2,606 shares of the Company's common stock in April 2005. - (2) The price calculations in this column do not include the above-mentioned shares of the Company's common stock repurchased or withheld by the Company pursuant to the repurchase option and share withholding provisions of its contingent stock plan.
+- (1) The Company purchased all shares pursuant to its publicly announced program discussed below except for shares repurchased pursuant to the Company's contingent stock plan.
+Pursuant to the repurchase option provision of its contingent stock plan, during the months of July, August and September 2005 the Company repurchased 1,000, 2,250 and 500 shares of the Company's common stock, respectively.
+The Company did not withhold any shares during the quarter pursuant to the provision of its contingent stock plan that permits tax withholding obligations or other legally required charges to be satisfied by having the Company withhold shares from an award under the plan. - (2) The price calculations in this column do not include the above-mentioned shares of the Company's common stock repurchased by the Company pursuant to the repurchase option provision of its contingent stock plan.
 In accordance with the repurchase option, the Company repurchased shares at the issue price of the shares, which was \$1.00 per share.
-In accordance with the share withholding provision, the Company withheld shares at a price equal to their fair market value of \$52.20 per share. - (3) On June 29, 1998, the Company announced that its Board of Directors had authorized the purchase of up to five percent of the Company's then issued and outstanding capital stock on an as-converted basis.
+Also, the price calculations in this column do not include commissions. - (3) On June 29, 1998, the Company announced that its Board of Directors had authorized the purchase of up to five percent of the Company's then issued and outstanding capital stock on an as-converted basis.
 On April 14, 2000, the Company announced that its Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of March 31, 2000 on an as-converted basis.
-On November 3, 2000, the Company announced that its
+On November 3, 2000, the Company announced that its Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of March 31, 2000 on an as-converted basis.
+On November 3, 2000, the Company announced that its Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of March 31, 2000 on an as-converted basis.

-Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of October 31, 2000 on an as-converted basis.
+issued and outstanding capital stock as of October 31, 2000 on an as-converted basis.
 At the time of these authorizations, the Company's capital stock comprised its common stock and its Series A convertible preferred stock.
 Prior to its redemption in July 2003, each share of the Company's Series A convertible preferred stock was convertible into 0.885 shares of the Company's common stock.
 These authorizations constitute a single program, which has no set expiration date.
-As of the close of business on June 30, 2005, approximately 16,977,000 shares of the Company's common stock were authorized to be repurchased under this program and approximately 12,646,000 shares, including preferred shares on an as-converted basis, had been repurchased, leaving approximately 4,331,000 shares of common stock authorized for repurchase under the program.
+As of the close of business on September 30, 2005, approximately 16,977,000 shares of the Company's common stock were authorized to be repurchased under this program and approximately 13,456,000 shares, including preferred shares on an as-converted basis, had been repurchased, leaving approximately 3,521,000 shares of common stock authorized for repurchase under the program.